vincentl/linea/Readme.md

   api-key: API_KEY                 #   API key from opentopography.org (32 hex characters or environment variable)
   demtype: SRTMGL1                 #   global data set - see https://opentopography.org/developers
   projection: EPSG:3857            #   map projection - see https://epsg.io - EPSG:3857
+  downsample: 1                    #   [optional] - for integer n, use every nth elevation sample to reduce data
 model:                             # parameters for the final model
   layer:                           #   layer parameters
     thickness: 3.175mm             #     thickness of material with units (such as mm or in)